saweeet/saweeet.github.io/content/en/cat-sitting.md

 2. Enter your PIN: type the 4–12 digit PIN when all buttons are visible.
 3. Press the [*] button to complete—the door will unlock if the PIN is correct.

-Leave the screen door unlocked.
+You may leave the screen door unlocked.

 ---
 # Soba and Laksa's Meal Routine